Joi/jibot3/README.md

 The intent of this code is to create a "garage" where you can park code to be used in a useful way within a chat bot interface (currently slack) without needing to know very much about the chat bot interface.

 # New Notes:
+**IMPORTANT:** The environment variable names have changed!
+The reason for this is, essentially, to namespace them.
+The bolt library will automatically do things with specifically named environment variables if they are present, which can include error-throwing scenarios.

 ## [Socket Mode](https://app.slack.com/app-settings/T01LN1N5H60/A01LUFAPUFK/socket-mode) Considerations